Ribocentre-switch/Ribocentre-switch.github.io/docs/Guanidine.md

 <p><br /></p>

 <p class="header_box" id="description">Description</p>
-<font size="4">Four classes of riboswitches have been identified that bind the cationic molecule guanidine (Gdm<sup>+</sup> ).
+<font >Four classes of riboswitches have been identified that bind the cationic molecule guanidine (Gdm<sup>+</sup> ).
 The ykkC motif RNA is associated with genes encoding transporters, such as multidrug efflux pumps, urea carboxylase, purine biosynthesis, and amino acid metabolism enzymes.
 Later, transporters and urea carboxylase were also found to be associated with the mini-ykkC and ykkC-III motifs.
 They sense the same ligand guanidine, now known as guanidine-I, -II and -III riboswitches.
 It was later discovered that the guanidine-IV riboswitch was shown to selectively respond to guanidine.
 Guanidine-I and -IV are transcriptional regulatory riboswitches, while guanidine-II and -III are considered translational riboswitches<sup>[1-3,10]</sup>.</font>
 <p><br /></p>

 > Gene association

-<font size="4">Guanidine is sensed by at least four different classes of riboswitches that are ubiquitous in bacteria.
+<font >Guanidine is sensed by at least four different classes of riboswitches that are ubiquitous in bacteria.
 The genes primarily regulated by the guanidine riboswitch are Gdx transporters that export compounds from bacterial cells.
 In addition, urea/guanidine carboxylase and related hydrolases, as well as ABC transporters, are often incorporated in guanidine-inducible operons<sup>[12]</sup>.</font>
 <table class="table table-bordered" style="table-layout:fixed;width:800px;margin-left:auto;margin-right:auto;">
 <tr >
 <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">